Scaleable Future-Proof Healthcare Interface Engine

 PilotFish provides its customers with the freedom to connect and exchange data with disparate systems, applications, databases, devices, and equipment – everywhere.

 PilotFish also provides the freedom and cost advantages of being an operating system, platform, and database agnostic.
-We also offer the flexibility to be deployed on-premise, in the cloud, or hybrid.
+We offer the flexibility to be deployed on-premise, in the cloud, or hybrid.

-PilotFish provides out-of-the-box support for virtually every other data format you might encounter, too.
+PilotFish provides out-of-the-box support for virtually any other data format you might encounter.
 You can accept data as Excel spreadsheets, PDFs, Word documents, email attachments, JSON, flat files, CSVs and much more.
-Users can Parse any format from any source, too, including APIs, XML, web services, cloud applications, portals, and others.
+In addition, users can parse any format from any source, including APIs, XML, web services, cloud applications, portals, etc.

 When it comes to connecting to systems, PilotFish provides dozens of built-in connectors.
-If you need support for a connectivity protocol that is not included, users can add it using our Open API or .Net Bridge.
+If you need support for a connectivity protocol that is not included, you can add it using our Open API or .Net Bridge.

 The PilotFish eiConsole is the Integrated Development Environment (IDE).
 In the eiConsole, interfaces are configured following a Graphical Automated Interface Assembly Line.
 No coding or scripting is required.
 With this unique approach, PilotFish has revolutionized how data integration is done.
-They have made it so easy that non-developers and business analysts can now do up to 80-90% of interface development and management.
+We have made it so easy that non-developers and business analysts can now do up to 80-90% of interface development and management.

 The PilotFish Assembly Line consists of 7 stages.
 The process starts by configuring your Source and Target Systems.
-In the Source System stage, users can select from a library of built-in icons or load in their own.
-You label your Source for easy reference later.
-Add as many Sources as you like in the same manner.
+In the Source System stage, users can select from a library of built-in icons or you can load in your own.
+Be sure to label your Source for easy reference later.
+Then, add as many Sources as you like in the same manner.
 In the Target Stage, users can select an icon and label it as well.
 You can also add as many Target systems as you like.

-Now let’s look at how the assembly line works.
+Now let’s look at how the Assembly Line works.
 The Listener Stage is where you establish connectivity by selecting from a drop-down of dozens of built-in connectors.
-To make it easy, each has its own pre-configured panel with commonly used default settings.
+Each has its own pre-configured panel with commonly used default settings to make it easy.